OxIonics/ionics_fits/README.md

 allows one to:
 - change the bounds for parameters
 - change which parameters are fixed to a constant value / floated
-- supply initial values for parameters instead of relying on the heuristics
+- supply initial estimates parameters instead of relying on the heuristics

 Example usage:
 ```python